-The world of streaming is continuously evolving.
-Currently, there are dozens of streaming platforms that people can post their content on.
+The world of streaming and broadcasting software is continuously evolving.
+Currently, there are dozens of free streaming platforms that people can post their content.
 However, not all of these platforms are meant for live-streaming DJs; in fact, the vast majority of them aren’t so great for musicians, but you can still try to put your sets there anyway, should you want to.

 The most popular, and arguably the best platform for streaming around is Netflix, but due to obvious reasons, you can’t post your DJ sets there, no matter how great or popular you are.
 Netflix has, however, laid the foundation stones for global streaming and deserved this brief honorary mention.

 Amazon’s PrimeVideo is almost on equal footing as Netflix in terms of popularity, and it’s equally useful (or useless) as Netflix for DJs.
 The same can be said for HBO Max, and Disney Plus.